"Heroes" (David Bowie song): Backing track

 According to Visconti, the recording sat for a week before overdubs commenced.
 Eno brought in his EMS Synthi AKS, a synthesiser built in a briefcase, using its joystick, oscillator knobs and noise filter to create a "shuddering, chattering effect [that] slowly builds up and gets more and more obvious towards the end".
 Bowie also added Chamberlin and high-pitched lines on his ARP Solina synthesiser.
-The final addition was former King Crimson guitarist Robert Fripp, who was recruited at Eno's suggestion.
+The guitarist Robert Fripp, then on hiatus from his group King Crimson, was recruited at Eno's suggestion.
 Receiving little guidance from Bowie, he cut three takes all based on feedback loops.
 For each take, Fripp marked different spots on the studio floor with tape and played a different note in each spot, such as A at four feet from his amp and G at three feet, all while his guitar was fed through Eno's EMS Synthi.

 When mixing the backing track, Visconti merged Fripp's takes onto one track, creating what he called "a dreamy, wailing quality".
 He buried Davis's kick drum, finding it "seemed to plod" the track and becoming "more energetic without it", and elevated Murray's bassline, which Alomar augmented on guitar in a higher register.
 An intended horn section was replaced with a synthesised brass line by the Chamberlin, while the bassline replaced the originally planned string section.
 With percussion, Visconti added tambourine and struck an empty tape canister with a drumstick as a placement for a cowbell.